Special EventsNewAccess to the Railway Timetable Tel: 01825 720825 You're on the Bluebell Railway web site

 Westwards?

-In 1997 the Bluebell Railway safeguarded a long-term option for the future with the purchase of the entire trackbed from Horsted Keynes to the Railtrack boundary at Ardingly.
+In 1997 the Bluebell Railway safeguarded a long-term option for the future with the purchase of the trackbed from Horsted Keynes to the Railtrack boundary at Ardingly.
 The opportunity was felt to be one not to be missed, even though current priorities are in the East Grinstead direction.
 An eventual extension to Ardingly or Haywards Heath is thus kept open as a long term possibility.
 There is no intention of carrying out more than preventative maintenance of the trackbed and structures in the short term, and this work has already been started by a team of volunteers.

 Follow the Tour

 The trackbed is in good condition although repairs are required to a collapsed culvert.
-The short Lywood Tunnel appears to be in good condition.
-The purchase has been funded initially with a loan from a member and a wonderful response to an appeal to the membership.
+The short Lywood Tunnel appears to be in good condition, and has now been taken over on a lease with option to purchase.
+The purchase was funded initially with a loan from a member and a wonderful response to an appeal to the membership.
 The land became available due to the break-up of the estate of which it was part, although complicated by a short length of the trackbed being in the ownership of another member of the same family.
-The two major areas of work that would be required to re-open the line are the replacement of a missing short girder-bridge span, and the replacement of the small Sherriff Mill viaduct, the condition of which was one of the reasons the line was closed in 1963.
-It was demolished in 1969, but we believe the gap can be bridged by extending the embankments and using two bridge sections we already own.

 The branch, with only one intermediate station, was electrified in the 1930s, and initially 2-NOL units were used for the Seaford-Horsted service.
 In the final years up to 1963 the line was served by 2-HAL and 2-BIL units which connected with Bluebell Railway steam trains at Horsted Keynes.
 In the last years before closure the line was singled, with the other track used for stock storage, most notably the new Kent Coast electric stock prior to its introduction, and subsequently the steam stock that it replaced, awaiting scrapping.
-The stub of the line from Haywards Heath now serves the ARC depot at Ardingly, which occupies the former station goods yard, and still sees a few aggregates trains a week.
-The station building survives complete at road-level.

 2Bil at Horsted Keynes